PatrykKuniczak/YT_Notifier/nest-app/README.md

 * [Prettier](https://prettier.io)
 * [Husky](https://typicode.github.io/husky)

-## Roadmap
+## How it works

 - Call google api via oAuth2 protocol and authorize user
-- User session is expiring after 7 days of inactivity
+- Set user session to expire after 7 days of inactivity
 - Then user can manage theirs keywords (CRUD)
-- Get videos (once per day), if user want to have data in the same day again, it's goes from cache
+- Fetching videos (once per day), if user want to have data in the same day again, it's goes from cache
-- If any fatal error(500) occurs then logs of this error is collecting in DB, user can download it and attach to bug issue
+- If any fatal error(500) occurs then logs of this error are collecting in database, user can download it and attach to bug issue

 ## License